Jewelle Gomez: Biography

 Jewelle Gomez was born on September 11, 1948, in Boston, Massachusetts, to Dolores Minor LeClaire, a nurse, and John Gomez, a bartender.
-Gomez was raised by her great-grandmother, Grace, who was born on Indian land in Iowa to an African-American mother and Ioway father.
-Grace returned to New England before she was 14, when her father died, and she was married to John E. Morandus, a Wampanoag and descendant of Massasoit, the sachem for whom Massachusetts was named.
+Her parents separated when she was 2, and Gomez was sent to Washington, D.C. to live with her paternal grandmother.
+From the age of 8, Gomez was raised in Boston by her maternal great-grandmother, Grace, who was born on Native land in Iowa to an African-American mother and Ioway father.
+Grace was married to John E. Morandus, who was half-Black and half-Wampanoag and a great-nephew of Massasoit.